vuchkov/sagenda-calendar-wp/readme.txt

 The Date and time format will match "Date Format" / "Time Format" parameters.
 The calendar will start on "Week Starts On" parameter.

+**Known issues**
+Problem with our plugin? are you using a caching system?
+Try to remove "w3 Total Cache" and use "Super Cache" or "WP Rocket".

 = LANGUAGE / TRANSLATIONS =